microsoft/VSProjectSystem/doc/overview/MEF.md

   provided by the system, which should not be implemented again inside any extension);
-- Importing a component in a wrong scope (e.g., `IProjectTreeModifier` is expected to be in the `unconfiguredProject` scope; therefore, the implementation of the `IProjectTreeModifier` should never import a `ConfiguredProject` directly).
+- Importing a component in a wrong scope (e.g., `IProjectTreeModifier` is expected to be in the `UnconfiguredProject` scope; therefore, the implementation of the `IProjectTreeModifier` should never import a `ConfiguredProject` directly).